• 3 min read

 Can gifts be reclaimed?

 In principle, it can be difficult to reclaim a gift after the fact.
-According to the law, there must be serious reasons for this.
-One of these reasons, which the law stipulates, can be the impoverishment of the donor.
-If the donor is unable to provide for adequate maintenance after the gift, he or she can demand that the donee return the gift.
-However, these claims may be forfeited under section 529 if the donor has caused his indigence intentionally or through gross negligence or if more than 10 years have elapsed since the gift was made at the time his indigence occurred.
+According to the law, this requires serious grounds.
+One of the reasons provided by law is the impoverishment of the donor.
+If, after making the gift, the donor finds themselves unable to maintain an adequate livelihood, they can demand the return of the gift from the recipient.
+However, according to Section 529 of the German Civil Code (BGB), these claims can expire if the donor brought about their neediness intentionally or through gross negligence, or if more than 10 years have passed since the gift was made.

-Giving away real estate - how is the value calculated?
+Gifting a property – How is the value calculated?

-For the donation of a property, its market value is decisive.
-In the case of a gift, this is determined by the Valuation Act.
-As the owner in such a case, you naturally want the value of the property to be assessed as low as possible in order not to exceed any tax allowances or to keep the gift tax levies low.
-In this course, the donor has the possibility of proving a lower value if the determined market value appears too high to him.
-Since numerous factors determine the final value, comprehensive expertise and sound knowledge of the real estate market are required.
-It is therefore advisable for Valuation of the property an experienced Real estate agent for the valuation of the property.
+The fair market value of a property is decisive for the gift.
+In the event of a gift, this is determined by the Valuation Act.
+Naturally, as an owner in such a case, one wishes for the property value to be assessed as low as possible to avoid exceeding allowances or to keep gift tax payments to a minimum.
+In this context, the donor has the opportunity to prove a lower value if the determined market value seems too high.
+Since numerous factors influence the final value, comprehensive expertise and sound knowledge of the real estate market are required.
+Therefore, it is recommended to consult an experienced real estate agent for the valuation of the property.

-Does the market value of your property significantly exceed the tax-free amount?
-One alternative is to sell the Sell the house at a profit and divide the gift in such a way that the tax-free amount is not exceeded.
-All tax-free allowances are subject to a 10-year period, after which a new tax-free gift is possible.
+Does the market value of your property significantly exceed the allowance?
+An alternative is to sell the house profitably and divide the gift in such a way that the allowance is not exceeded.
+All allowances are subject to a 10-year period, after which a new tax-free gift is possible.

 The free and freely accessible contents of this website have been prepared with the greatest possible care.
 However, Engel & Völkers does not guarantee the accuracy and timeliness of the free and freely accessible advice and news provided.
 The contents do not replace legal advice, but merely serve as a thematic overview.